-During the life of a business, a savvy entrepreneur may find themselves in the unenviable situation of being forced to change the name of their business, for various reasons.
+During a business’s life, savvy entrepreneurs may find themselves in the unenviable situation of being forced to change their business name for various reasons.

-It is a complicated process, which requires the filing of the request for amending registration at the registry and the updating of all documents and visuals of the company to adapt the change.
+It is a complicated process that requires the filing of the request for amending registration at the registry and updating all documents and visuals of the company to adapt to the change.

 However, sometimes this change becomes necessary.

 Companies ranging from Google to Pepsi-Cola went through this process and have become the titans of today.

 If they can do it, you can too!

 Why change the company name?

 If changing your business name is a significant decision that should not be taken lightly, there are eight key reasons to consider this change: